 ‘I can’t feel anything.’

-‘Calm down, calm down,’ said Bebi Slice with a weathergirl’s smile: broad and shiny, ‘all you need is another sesh.
-Now none of you’ve been to the Doctor have you?
+‘Calm down, calm down,’ she said with a weather girl’s smile – broad and shiny as a glossy magazine, ‘all you need is another session.
+Now, none of you’ve been to the doctor have you?
 Like we agreed?’

-Not that it would have mattered, Bebi had been visiting him in the dead of night too, and the old bachelor would have cut his wrists open than harmed the young girl he called his ‘angel’.
+Not that it would have mattered.
+Char had been visiting him in the dead of night and the old bachelor would have sooner cut his wrists open than harm the young girl he called his ‘dove’.

 ‘It will again, I promise,’ said Char hustling her past before anyone noticed.

-‘Don’t worry about that,’ Slice beamed, ‘today’s freebie day.’
+‘Don’t worry about that,’ Char beamed even wider, ‘today’s freebie day.’

-That was a busy morning, she sprayed ‘til her fingers ached, and her customers looked like bronze.
+That was a busy morning.
+She sprayed till her fingers ached and her customers shone like bronze.

 It was on all of their lips.

-That night Slice made her first trip to see Dad.
+That night Char made her first trip to see her father.

-‘You didn’t tell me it would need so many.’
+‘You didn’t tell me you’d need so many.’

 ‘Why should I?’

-The Demon spread its palms wide, ‘You really thought you could just walk in and out without something to offer?’
+The demon spread its palms wide, ‘You really thought you could just walk in and out of Hell without plenty of souls to offer?’

-Slice shut her mouth.
-She wasn’t a child, she’d been dealing with the pit since she was sixteen; of course there were trades to be made.
+Char shut her mouth.
+She wasn’t a child, she’d been dealing with the pit since she was a teenager.
+Of course there were trades to be made.

 ‘When will you take them?’